stan-dev/loo/notes/developer-notes.md

     `loo_pred_measure(..., measure = "rps")` uses weighted PWM on a single `ypred` with PSIS weights from `ylp` only — so LOO differences combine EXX method and importance-weighting approach.

+    For why the weighted PWM estimator does not follow section 0.3 of `notes/crps_pwm.pdf`, see D5 in *Open decisions*.

 #### Key results (reference simulation)